 What campaigns are there to encourage women into engineering?

 - International Women in Engineering Day - Every year on 23 June this day focuses on and celebrates the outstanding achievements of female engineers.
 From debates and competitions to networking breakfasts and open days, events are held across the UK.

 - WISE campaign - WISE enables and energises people in business, industry and education to increase the participation, contribution and success of women in science, technology, engineering and mathematics (STEM).

-- 50 influential women in engineering - Launched in 2016, the campaign publicises the great things which women routinely achieve within engineering to both recognise women currently in the profession, and to inspire a new generation of women into the sector.
+- Top 50 Women in Engineering (WE50) - Launched in 2016, WE50 publicises the great things which women routinely achieve within engineering to both recognise women currently in the profession, and to inspire a new generation of women into the sector.

-- People Like Me - Targeted at a younger audience this aims to support the recruitment of girls into STEM subjects post-16, particularly those not typically chosen such as physics and engineering.
+- People Like Me - Started by WISE and targeted at a younger audience, People Like Me aims to support the recruitment of girls into STEM subjects post-16 - particularly those not typically chosen, such as physics and engineering.